-A bias is a systematic error in decision making and thinking.
+A bias is a systematic error in decision-making and thinking.
 It occurs when people process and interpret information in the world around them.
 It affects the decisions and judgments that they make.

 People sometimes confuse cognitive biases with logical fallacies.
 But the two are not the same.
 A logical fallacy stems from an error in a logical argument.

-At the same time, cognitive bias is rooted in thought processing errors.
+At the same time, a cognitive bias is rooted in thought processing errors.
 It often arises from problems with memory, attention, attribution, and other mental mistakes.

 The concept of cognitive bias was introduced by Amos Tversky and Daniel Kahneman in 1972.
 Since then, researchers have described several different types of biases that affect decision-making.